 Here East will also act as a training ground for new talent – with Hackney Community College providing the UK’s first digital apprentices and Loughborough University in London creating a new research centre for postgraduate studies across culture, business, sport, exercise and health.

 The development is currently in the planning stages, with a full proposal currently submitted for approval.
-Construction is expected to begin in the summer of 2014, with Loughborough University in London, Hackney Community College and Infinity SDC moving in from 2015 and the entire Here East cluster fully operational by 2018.
+Construction on site has begun, with Loughborough University in London, Hackney Community College and Infinity SDC moving in from later this year and the entire Here East cluster fully operational by 2018.

 Here East was formerly known as iCITY.